Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum Processors: Results using arbitrary State Initialization

 We present SKQD results for the ground-state energy and particle number of the Schwinger model, focusing on the first-order phase transition discussed in \Cref{sec:schwinger}.
 Throughout, we choose a large fermion mass \(m_{\rm lat} /g= 10\), for which the phase transition is expected, and we scan over the background electric field \(l_0\).
 We furthermore keep the lattice volume fixed at \(N/\sqrt{x} = 30\) and vary the system size \(N\), corresponding to the number of qubits, between 4 and 20.

 In \Cref{subsec:tiqc}, we show results obtained on a trapped-ion quantum processor~\cite{Kaushal:2019skm}, and in \Cref{subsec:IBM} results from the superconducting processors \texttt{ibm\_marrakesh} and \texttt{ibm\_kingston}~\cite{ibm_quantum_processor_types}.
-Trapped-ion devices offer long coherence times and all-to-all qubit connectivity, while superconducting processors provide faster gate times and greater scalability.
+Trapped-ion devices offer excellent operational fidelities, while superconducting processors provide faster gate times and greater scalability.
 Accordingly, we use the trapped-ion platform for a proof-of-principle demonstration (\(N = 4\) qubits), and the superconducting devices to illustrate the scaling of SKQD to larger system sizes, with \(N = 14\)–\(20\) qubits.